15 June 2019 is a big month for the next generation of digital tachograph. This is when the first vehicles will be fitted with smart tachographs.

 VDO has developed the new KITAS 4.0 motion sensor for communication between the speed sensor and the digital tachograph.

-The smart tachographs available from 15 June 2019 in new commercial vehicles from >2.5t onwards;
+The smart tachographs available from 15 June 2019 and build into new commercial vehicles from >2.5t onwards;